Listen at SoundCloud

 4. No raising your voice or yelling- speak calmly

 5. Avoid excessive non-verbal communication.
-Don’t point, throw/slam things, roll eyes, etc.
+Don’t point, throw/slam things, roll your eyes, etc.

 6. Don’t talk over one another or interrupt – consider using a talking stick or appropriate hand gesture to take turns speaking